rsdoiel/rsdoiel.github.io/blog/2018/02/24/go-based-python-modules.md

        say_hi('Hello!')
 ```

-Putting things together,
+Putting things together (if you are using Windows or Mac OS X
+you'll adjust name output name, `libsayhi.so`, to match the
+filename extension suitable for your operating system).

 ```bash
     go build -buildmode=c-shared -o libsayhi.so libsayhi.go
 ```

-Note: If you are compiling on a Windows machine or on a Mac change the
-".so" to the appropriate filename extension as in our first example.

 and testing.